Ajai Wildlife Reserve: History

 Historically, Ajai Game Reserve was only declared in limited area of 4 square Kilometers as a Game Sanctuary by the British Government in 1937.
 Prior to this, the former President Theodore Roosevelt of the United States of America (USA) had visited in King Ajai's palace during his African expedition in 1910.
 During President Roosevelt's expedition he hunted several White Rhino's which drastically reduced the number of White Rhinos in the reserve.
 Five years later, approximately 1915, King Ajai started supervising hunting in the area.
 Ajai's efforts later led to the declaration of a controlled area about 4 square kilometers by the government in 1937.
 The area declared a sanctuary was part of King Ajai's palace and didn't extend beyond.

-By the time Ajai Reserve was gazetted in 1965, the Ajai Rhino Sanctuary was home to 60 of Uganda's 80 remaining white rhino.
-The WWF funded an anti-poaching project there in 1962.
+Northern white rhinoceros had historically been plentiful in northern Uganda west of the Nile River.
+In the face of rising concerns of over-hunting in the 1920's, Uganda introduced licensing requirements for hunting the species.
+As the population continued to decline, with estimates dropping from 150 to 80 in just three years, conservation efforts increased.
+The Uganda Game Department relocated 15 rhinos from the territory of present-day Obongi District southwards to Murchison Falls National Park in 1961 and 1964.
+In 1965 the Game Department gazetted the Ajai Game Reserve, aiming to protect the dwindling resident rhino population, then estimated at around 50 animals.
+In 1962 the nascent World Wildlife Fund made its first rhino conservation grant, supporting the East African Wild Life Society with $56,000 to combat poaching and smuggling of rhino horn from the West Nile and Madi districts, including in Ajai.

+Conservation enforcement was subordinated to power struggles of successive dictatorships beginning in 1966, especially the Uganda-Tanzania War.
+This led wildlife populations all around the newly-independent Uganda to collapse under the pressures of land-use conflict and poaching.
+The rhino population of Ajai was extinguished in 1979.

-In 2002 Uganda Wildlife Authority began efforts to enlarge the boundaries of the reserve with a view of later re-introducing the White Rhino's into the reserve following years of the surviving Rhinos being kept at the Ziwa Rhino Sanctuary in Nakasongola District.
-These efforts of government have reached advanced stages with the hope of improving the tourism earnings and economic development of the local communities and the nation.
+In 2002 Uganda Wildlife Authority began efforts to enlarge the boundaries of the reserve with a view of later re-introducing the White Rhino's into the reserve following years of the surviving Rhinos being kept at the Ziwa Rhino Sanctuary.
+In 2022 the UWA Board of Trustees voted to move animals from Ziwa to Ajai.

-In 2008 the Uganda Wildlife Authority privatized the operation of Ajai.
-The concession went to Uganda Wildlife Safaris Ltd, a hunting and photographic tour operator.
+In 2008 the Uganda Wildlife Authority contracted with Uganda Wildlife Safaris Limited, a private hunting and photographic tour operator, to develop the reserve for tourism.
+By 2020 UWA cancelled the concession as the vendor had failed to deliver.

+In July 2026, the Uganda Wildlife Authority translocated the first three Nubian giraffes from Murchison Falls National Park to the Ajai Game Reserve, "to restore the species' population, strengthen biodiversity and boost tourism in the protected area.
+The giraffes join other animals including buffaloes, zebras and southern white rhinos.